Fraternalilab/sciCSR/index.md

 ## Installation

-**Note:** *the installation and use of the sciCSR package has been tested in Linux and MacOS machines.
-Stay tuned for updates for usage in Windows systems.*
+**Note:** *the installation and use of the sciCSR package has been tested in Linux, MacOS and Windows machines.
+That said, there may still be uncatched issues in installation and/or usage - please log an issue in the [github](https://github.com/Fraternalilab/sciCSR/) and we will look into them.*

 ```
 # install dependencies and sciCSR itself (requires 'devtools')